najlabintnajeeb/Analog-Bandgap-Design/Module_1/Lectures.md

 ## Band Gap Voltage Reference (BGR)

 ### Introduction:
-In this lecture,the Band Gap Voltage Reference (BGR), including its purpose, working principle, components, and applications were discussed.
+In this lecture, the Band Gap Voltage Reference (BGR), including its purpose,working principle, components, and applications, is discussed.

 #### Overview of the Band Gap Voltage Reference:
 - A band gap voltage reference provides a stable reference voltage that remains constant over temperature variations.